ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 # Third Parties

+Third-Party Management and Third-Party Auditing are two deployment modes that require the Transparency Log to delegate part of its operation to a third party.
+Users are able to run more efficiently as long as they can assume that the Transparency Log and the third party won't collude to trick them into accepting malicious results.

 ## Management

-With the Third-Party Management deployment mode, a third party is responsible for the majority of the work of storing and operating the Transparency Log, while the Service Operator serves mainly to enforce access control and authenticate the addition of new entries.
-All user queries specified in
+With the Third-Party Management deployment mode, a third party is responsible for the majority of the work of storing and operating the Transparency Log.
+The Service Operator serves only to enforce access control, authenticate the addition of new entries, and prevent the creation of forks by the Third-Party Manager.
+Critically, the Service Operator is trusted to ensure that only one value for each version of a label is authorized.

-{{user-operations}} are initially sent by users directly to the Service Operator to be forwarded to the Third-Party Manager if they pass access control.
+All user queries specified in {{user-operations}} are initially sent by users directly to the Service Operator to be forwarded to the Third-Party Manager if they pass access control.
 While other operations are forwarded by the Service Operator unchanged, `UpdateRequest` structures are forwarded to the Third-Party Manager with the Service Operator's signature attached:

 ~~~ tls-presentation
 struct {